Bud Cummins: Controversy over dismissal

-Role in Biden–Ukraine conspiracy theory
+Role in Biden–Ukraine allegations

 On November 24, 2019, Cummins' name came to light in relation to the Biden–Ukraine conspiracy theory.
-In response to inquiries from reporters with Talking Points Memo and ABC News, Cummins confirmed that as early as October 2018 he had acted "as an intermediary between certain Ukrainian interests and federal law enforcement."
-Cummins had been hired to represent Ukrainian prosecutor general Yuriy Lutsenko and connect with "high level" U.S. authorities to present allegations of corruption by Joe Biden and his son, Hunter.
-Lutsenko had worked with president Donald Trump's personal attorney Rudy Giuliani to press for a Ukrainian investigation of Hunter Biden.
+In response to inquiries from reporters with Talking Points Memo and ABC News, Cummins confirmed that as early as October 2018 that he had acted "as an intermediary between certain Ukrainian interests and federal law enforcement."
+Cummins had been asked to confidentially convey an offer by Ukrainian prosecutor general Yuriy Lutsenko to meet with "high level" U.S. law enforcement authorities to present evidence of corruption by Joe Biden and his son, Hunter.
+Lutsenko later worked with President Donald Trump's personal attorney Rudy Giuliani to press for a Ukrainian investigation of Hunter Biden.
 Cummins said he "knew precious little about Ukrainian politics at that stage," and that Lutsenko "may or may not be a credible guy."
-His role emerged in a letter from Giuliani to senator Lindsey Graham on the previous day, November 23.
+His role emerged in a letter from Rudy Giuliani to senator Lindsey Graham.
 Although Giuliani did not name him, Cummins confirmed that he was the former U.S. attorney referenced in the letter.
-Cummins noted to the reporters that he had not vetted the Ukrainian interests who contacted him, whom he declined to name.
-He further noted that, in his communication with Geoffrey Berman, the US attorney for Manhattan, he said he could not vouch for the veracity of the Ukrainian information, but was passing it along as a matter he considered appropriate for further investigation by an appropriate federal law enforcement agency.
-Cummins noted that he took no further actions in this matter once Giuliani's role became public.
+Cummins noted that, in his communication with Geoffrey Berman, the US attorney for Manhattan, he said he could not vouch for the veracity of the Ukrainian information but was passing it along as a matter he considered appropriate for federal investigation.
+Cummins noted that he took no further action in this matter once Giuliani's role became public, but that he was surprised that the Department of Justice had no apparent interest in evaluating the evidence Lutsenko might provide.

+Weaponization of the Department of Justice

+Cummins became an early and outspoken critic of the Department of Justice in DOJ's approach to investigating Donald Trump.
+He made numerous television appearances criticizing the Department of Justice, James Comey, Andrew McCabe, and Peter Strzok.
+Cummins was amongst the few officials who criticized the department's conduct throughout the Mueller Russian Collusion investigation, and the impeachment of President Trump.